MaciejSwietochowski/YUMMY_Project/README.md

 # YUMMY_Project

-## <a name="About projects">
+## <a name="About projects">Project</a>

 <p>What was the project like?
-It was a 7-day group work on an YUMMY application that resulted in a complete QA manual testing project.
+It was a 7-day group work on an Yummy application that resulted in a complete QA manual testing project.</p>
-Each day there were different tasks completed within the weekly sprint.
-Throughout the development of the test project, I was able to ask questions of the mentor.
+<p>Each day there were different tasks completed within the weekly sprint.
+Throughout the development of the test project, I was able to ask questions of the mentor.</p>
-During the work I had the opportunity to learn how to use many tools such as Slack, Jira, Qase.</p>
+<p>During the work I had the opportunity to learn how to use many tools such as Slack, Jira, Qase.</p>

+## <a name="About YUMMY">Yummy</a>

 [Task 1: Checkist design mobile version](https://docs.google.com/spreadsheets/d/1exngv6KbeBrJrw9ltkRgFoux1nFuRp9n1un_LrYW9A0/edit?usp=sharing)